On societal obstacles and regaining strength

 Having a clear sense of self is vital, to keep going, to grow through the ever-challenging circumstances that we will encounter throughout our path.
 But also, to value the more comforting, loving moments in our journey.

 It does not mean submitting to every tradition that is part of our heritage, it signifies being more knowledgeable and understanding regarding our true self in its entirety, which in turns can enable greater healing and reconnection with that authentic self.

 The more we know, the more proudly we can stand in our true being, take pride in our path no matter how rocky it may be and how long our preparation time is lasting.
 We would be assured that we are directed right where we need to be.

-Lately, my path has been filled with the unexpected and I was, still am, thirsty for more strength and resilience.
-I regained some through seeking knowledge, seeking paths of women, women just like me, whose names, features or heart-breaks may be different.
-Yet, who shared a story which I’m not foreign to and expanded tremendously.
+Lately, I regained some through seeking knowledge, seeking paths of women, women just like me, whose names, features or heart-breaks may be different.
+Yet, who share a story which I’m not foreign to.
 These paths forced me to look inside.

-Collecting stories of flamboyant women who have lived a bit longer than me has been a ground-breaking tool contributing to more self-knowledge.
-It triggered my imagination, made me remind myself of and reconsider the possibilities.
+Collecting stories of flamboyant women who have lived a bit longer than me has been a ground-breaking tool which triggered my imagination and made me reconsider the possibilities.

 3 inspiring trailblazers